 Looking back I want to nominate myself biggest idiot award, but I see my fellow brothers are vying for it also, maybe a shared award

 And just like the stats say, the dude she left me for split it off in less than a year.

 MegaDad wrote:She went to a convention for 3 days and when she came back it was like a switch had been flicked and all the emotion was gone.

 Trevor wrote:MegaDad wrote:She went to a convention for 3 days and when she came back it was like a switch had been flicked and all the emotion was gone.

 It wasn't a switch that got flicked, it was a little man in a pink canoe.

-Users browsing this forum: Abyssclimber and 11 guests
+Users browsing this forum: Chasbo and 8 guests